Kaung-H-Hein/AI-Projects-Beginner/README.md

 ### 2. Chatbot ROBO
 - Chatbot_ROBO.ipynb
 - This project is a simple rule-based chatbot named ROBO, designed to answer user queries about chatbots.
 It uses TF-IDF vectorisation and cosine similarity to generate context-based responses from a provided text corpus.
 The chatbot can recognise greetings, respond interactively, and handle basic conversations.
 Built with Python, it leverages libraries like NLTK for preprocessing (tokenisation, lemmatisation) and scikit-learn for text vectorisation.

+### 3. Diabetes Prediction
+- DiabetesPrediction.ipynb
+- This project focuses on predicting the likelihood of diabetes based on various health features, including Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, Diabetes Pedigree Function, Age, and Outcome.
+Using Python, the data is preprocessed by standardising the features with StandardScaler and splitting the dataset into training and testing sets.
+A Support Vector Machine (SVM) model is trained and evaluated for accuracy using the accuracy_score metric.